AteurGames/domscript/README.md

 # domscript
-With it, you can easily create HTML elements, and edit them at any time:
+With domscript, you can easily create HTML elements, and edit them at any time:

 ```js
 var html = DS.Element('html',[],[